History of Ras Al Khaimah: Islamic dynasties in the Arab world

 The submission of tribal leaders to the Umayyad and Abbasid caliphates was not assured despite their conversion to Islam and the defeat of the Sasanian Empire.
 The relationship between the tribes of south-east Arabia and the centralised authority of Damascus or Baghdad was defined by independence, hostility and open conflict.
 Within that environment, the port of Julfar became a pivotal rallying point for a series of bloody confrontations during the early years of Islam.

 There are only a few sources that explores what took place during the initial years of the Umayyad Caliphate, which include those of Sirhan Ibn Sa’id and Hamid ibn Muhammad ibn Ruzayq, the author of A History of the Imams and Seyyids of Oman.
 Other Abbasid-era historians, including Khalifah Ibn Khayyat, mention the campaigns against the sons of Abd bin Al Julanda – Suleiman and Said – only in passing.

 Archaeological evidence for this period is scarce, although there is some well-presented evidence of the early centuries of Islamic rule at Kush and on the island of Hulaylah.
 Kush has been identified as the commercial centre of the original port of Julfar through excavations that revealed a substantial tower from the early Islamic period.

-Julfar is the only settlement on the southern Arabian Gulf that is consistently mentioned by early Arab historians, due to its strategic location close the Strait of Hormuz, its safe harbour and access to the fertile palm gardens of Shimal.
+Julfar is the only settlement on the southern Persian Gulf that is consistently mentioned by early Arab historians, due to its strategic location close the Strait of Hormuz, its safe harbour and access to the fertile palm gardens of Shimal.
 Even the medieval geographer Al-Maqdisi mentions very little of the wider region, despite it being central to successive military campaigns, including those by the Abbasid caliphs during the ninth century.

 There is a greater availability of archaeological evidence of the later Islamic period, which broadens the understanding of life in Ras Al Khaimah.
-There is also an upsurge in historical sources and the emergence of buildings such as the Queen of Sheba’s Palace, which shows the Emirate as prosperous and urbanised.
+There is also an upsurge in historical sources and the emergence of buildings such as the Queen of Sheba's Palace, which shows the Emirate as prosperous and urbanised.
 This is exemplified best in Julfar, which would become the most famed and prosperous trading town in the lower Gulf.